pkulchenko/fullmoon/README.md

 table disables it (as in `method = {"GET", "POST", HEAD = false}`).

-Note that requests with non-matching methods don't get rejected, but rather fall through to be checked by other routes and will trigger `404` status returned if they don't get matched.
+Note that requests with non-matching methods don't get rejected, but rather fall through to be checked by other routes and trigger the 404 status returned if they don't get matched.

 #### Conditional routes